Over Thirty Years of Software Innovation...

 This message is normally caused by one of the following:

-1. You have the incorrect IP address or Host Name in the "Connect to Host" dialog box.
+1. An incorrect IP address or Host Name in the "Connect to Host" dialog box.

-2. You have the incorrect port number specified in the "Connect to Host" dialog box.
+2. An incorrect port number specified in the "Connect to Host" dialog box.

 Try pinging the host computer to see if it is responding.
-You can do this with TN3270 Plus (Internet, Ping...) or you can do this from the MS-DOS command prompt (Start, Programs, MS-DOS Prompt) by entering "ping hostname" or "ping IP address" on the command line.
+You can this from the Windows command prompt (Start, All Programs, Accessories, Command Prompt) by entering "ping hostname" or "ping IP address" on the command line.
 If Ping times out, there is a problem at the host.
 Talk to a network administrator at the host site and see if they can help you.

 (Return to index.)